RWS/ISHBootstrap/Tutorials/How to use the repository (Examples).md

 # Acknowledgements

 - The target computer name is `SERVER01` and is initialized with **Windows Server 2012 R2** or **Windows Server 2016**.
-There are two variantions supported:
+There are two variations supported:
   - Server is joined into a domain.
 We'll use a domain certificate server to issue certificates.
 This is similar to the *Create Domain Certificate...* in **Internet Information Services (IIS) Manager**.
   - Server is not in a domain.
 Web Server certificate must be available in the store as a pre-requisite.
 - **osuser** and **ospassword** are the credentials used in the **Content Manager** installation input parameters to specify which user runs the services.
 The osuser must be member of the local administrator group.
 - Dependency to PowerShell modules on gallery
   - [CertificatePS](http://www.powershellgallery.com/packages/CertificatePS/).
 This is used to help with certificate templates.
 Read more about this [here](https://github.com/Sarafian/CertificatePS)
   - [PSFTP](http://www.powershellgallery.com/packages/PSFTP/).
-This is used to download files from an ftp server
+This is used to download files from an ftp server.
+  - [ISHServer.12](http://www.powershellgallery.com/packages/ISHServer.12/).
+This is used to automate the prerequisites instalation.
   - [ISHDeploy.12.0.0](http://www.powershellgallery.com/packages/ISHDeploy.12.0.0/).
-This is used to download files from an ftp server
+This is used to download files from an ftp server.
-- Dependency to PowerShell modules in this repository.
-The following modules must be published to an internal NuGet server.
-The target server
-  - xISHServer.12.
-This module helps installs all *ISH* prerequisites as described in the online [documentation](http://docs.sdl.com/LiveContent/web/pub.xql?action=home&pub=SDL%20Knowledge%20Center%20full%20documentation-v2&lang=en-US#docid=GUID-2AB53FDA-E9CB-4D46-A393-EEE6CF256554&addHistory=true&query=&scope=&tid=&filename=&resource=&inner_id=&toc=false&eventType=lcContent.loadDocGUID-2AB53FDA-E9CB-4D46-A393-EEE6CF256554)

 To quickly host an internal NuGet server follow the instructions in this [article](https://docs.nuget.org/create/hosting-your-own-nuget-feeds).
 Once the server is up you need to register the repository on your system while specifying the both the `-SourceLocation` and `PublishLocation` parameters.